teededung/sui-pineapple-pizza-poll/README.md

 # 🍕 Pineapple Pizza Poll

-A smart contract on the Sui blockchain for voting on the eternal question: **"Should pineapple belong on pizza?"**
 The goal of this project is to gain a deeper understanding of **Shared Objects** through a simple voting application, while exploring the choice between **VecSet** and **Table** for storing the list of wallet addresses that have already voted.

 ## 📋 Overview